Vadim-Zenin/terraform-examples/terraform-aws-vpc/examples/complete-vpc-w-variables/README.md

-# Complete VPC with variables
+# terraform-aws-vpc example: complete VPC with variables

-complete-vpc with variables.
+complete-vpc with variables based on terraform-aws-vpc/examples/complete-vpc/ https://github.com/terraform-aws-modules/terraform-aws-vpc/tree/master/examples/complete-vpc .

 Configuration in this directory use [complete-vpc] with variables as much as possible.